shipyardapp/Shipyard-Documentation/docs/reference/blueprints/org-blueprints/blueprint-variables.md

 - **Boolean** - Lets the user select either a `TRUE` or `FALSE` value in the form of a checkbox.
 - **Date** - Lets the user provide a date, using a date selector, in the `YYYY-MM-DD` format.
 - **Select -** Lets a Blueprint creator define a restricted set of valid values as Select Options.
 These values contain both a Display Name, shown to the user, and an Internal Value, passed to the code.
 Requires at least one option.
 - **Password** - Allows the user to provide a string that gets hidden by default.
 Upon saving, this data will not be sent to the UI and will show as `(hidden)`.
-This behavior is similar to how [environment variables](../requirements/environment-variables.md) are handled.
+This behavior is similar to how [environment variables](../../environment-variables.md) are handled.
-There is an additional toggle for allowing multine values to be input with a textarea.
+There is an additional toggle for allowing multiline values to be input with a textarea.

 :::caution
 Regardless of which variable type is selected, the user input will always passed back to your code as a string.
 Your code will need to appropriately translate the input into the required data type.